chrisss/learningDynamicsInSocialDilemma/README.md

 > * Group Name: Macrisss
 > * Group participants names: Dorn Christian; Ernst Marina
-> * Project Title: How Learning & neighbourhood effect behaviour of a population in a social dilemma
+> * Project Title: Learning & neighbourhood effect behaviour of a population in a social dilemma

 ## General Introduction

-%Böh no überlegä
+%
+Social dilemmas in populations are unavoidable.
+Different interests as different strategies of participants lead to complex behavior structures.
+International conflicts, as an example, can be modeled as a social dilemma model.
+Thus, international conflicts could be better understood as possibliy better solved trough having an adequate model.
+This has been already done and lead to better understanding why international cooperation might not have succeed.

+But learning dynamics are not only interesting for models which represent real life problems but also for research of more "intelligent" roboters.
+There is obviously still a huge potential in learning dynamics research.
 %
 %
 (States your motivation clearly: why is it important / interesting to solve this problem?)